hablapps/doric/docs/docs/docs/intro.md

 df.select(stringCol).show()
 ```

-Doric adds a extra layer of knowledge to your column assigning a type, that is checked against the spark datatype in the
+Doric adds an extra layer of knowledge to your column assigning a type, that is checked against the spark datatype in the
 dataframe.
 As in the case of a dataframe that we ask the wrong column name, doric will also detect that the type is not
 the expected.